 ✔️First Aboriginal woman to the Victorian Parliament

 In 2017, the prominent activist and community leader Lidia Thorpe became the first Aboriginal woman elected to the Victorian Parliament as the Greens MP for Northcote.
 The Greens support for her candidacy, together with the voting community, made history.
-She was instrumental in ensuring grassroots First Nations voices were heard and several improvements to the Victorian treaty framework laws were achieved.
 Lidia has now gone on to be elected the first Aboriginal Senator for Victoria in our Federal Parliament!

 ✔️An overhaul of our broken recycling system

 The Greens don’t take donations from corporations and vested interests, like big property developers and the gambling industry.
 But the two old parties do.
-For years we have campaigned to stop influence over government policies by banning corporate donations to political parties.
-In 2017, again the lead up to the Northcote by-election, in another attempt to reduce Greens and public pressure on them and to win that crucial seat, the Victorian Government announced it would cap donations to political parties to $1000 per year.
-This has limited the influence of big corporate donors.
-It was passed in 2018, ahead of the general election, despite the Greens’ Northcote win at that time.
+For years we have campaigned to stop corperate influence over government policies by banning corporate donations to political parties.
+In 2017, in the lead up to the Northcote by-election (which the Greens won), the Victorian Government announced it would cap donations to political parties to $1000 per year.

-The Greens have continuously and courageously advocated for these vital health services for drug users, even when they have not been politically popular, because our policies are based on evidence.
-The evidence from interstate is that safe injecting rooms save lives.
-In the lead up to the Northcote by-election in 2017, which the Greens looked set to win, the Labor Government finally backflipped on its long-term position and committed to a safe injecting service in an attempt to win progressive votes.
+The Greens have continuously and courageously advocated for these vital health services for drug users, because our policies are based on evidence.
+In the lead up to the Northcote by-election in 2017, which the Greens looked set to win, the Labor Government finally backflipped on its long-term position and committed to a safe injecting service.
 Since the safe injecting service began in Victoria in 2018, it has proven to save lives and reduce ambulance call outs.

 The Greens campaigned for compassionate deaths for terminally ill people for a long time, first introducing a bill to achieve this in 2008.
-Along with Dying with Dignity Victoria, we kept this issue on the agenda and our first action after the 2014 election was to introduce a motion to send this issue to the Law Reform Commission.
-In order to avoid having to vote against this motion, the government introduced its own motion to send it to a parliamentary inquiry, which the Greens sat on.
-We worked hard to influence the members of the inquiry and were successful in getting them to recommend law reform.
+Along with Dying with Dignity Victoria, we kept this issue on the agenda and our first action after the 2014 election was to introduce a motion for policy reform.
+A Parliamentary inquiry was established and we were successful in influencing the members of the inquiry to recommend law reform.
 This reform was finally achieved with a conscience vote in 2017.

 The Greens are the only party that continues to speak up about the harms of pokies.
 When the government required the Greens vote on gambling legislation, we negotiated to secure stronger bans on ATMs in pokies venues from 2012, which significantly cut gambling losses.

-For years, the Greens stood alongside firefighters and unions calling for presumed compensation for firefighters who contract work-related cancer.
-WorkCover for cancer was almost impossible for firefighters to obtain as they had to prove how the work caused the cancer, naming particularly toxic fires that they attended over years, even decades of service.
-However, there was no official record of who attended what fire and what was burning.
-Scientists have proven that firefighting is associated with certain cancers and so we wanted it presumed that when long term firefighters get those cancers, they automatically receive WorkCover.
-After years of campaigning, including the Greens introducing a bill in 2008, petitioning, protesting and threatening to re-introduce legislation when the State Government failed on its promise to deliver this reform, finally in 2019 the legislation passed to enable firefighters to get proper WorkCover.
+For years, the Greens stood alongside firefighters and unions calling for automatic compensation for firefighters who contract work-related cancer.
+WorkCover for cancer was almost impossible for firefighters to obtain and it was impossible to prove the exact cause.
+After years of campaigning, including the Greens introducing a bill in 2008, the legislation passed in 2019 to enable firefighters to get proper WorkCover.

 The Greens believe government investments should be ethical.
-In 2013 we launched a campaign to pressure the Victorian Funds Management Corporation, which manages the Victoran Government’s investments, into divesting $200 million dollars from the tobacco industry.
-Coordinating with medical leaders like QUIT and Oncologist Dr Bronwyn King, we exposed the issue in the media and when we introduced legislation 2014, the VFMC made a hasty announcement for change and divested our public finances from tobacco.
+In 2013pressured the Victorian Funds Management Corporation, which manages the Victoran Government’s investments, into divesting $200 million dollars from the tobacco industry.

 The Greens, together with the local community, have campaigned strongly to get dirty diesel trucks off local streets in the inner west of Melbourne, and to connect the Port of Melbourne with rail for moving freight.
-We’ve protested on the streets, pressured the government in parliament, and we supported and influenced a Parliamentary Inquiry into the lease of the Port, including sitting on the inquiry committee, which recommended that rail be connected to the Port.
-Thanks to this pressure, the government announced curfews for container trucks on some residential streets, and made connecting the Port to rail for moving freight part of the lease requirements.
+Thanks to this pressure, the government announced curfews for container trucks on some residential streets, and made connecting the Port to rail for moving freight part of the Port lease requirements.

 The Greens have pushed to ensure our kids have the schools they need to get a quality education.
-We have successfully campaigned with the community for new schools to be established in growth areas of Prahran, with a new high school opening in 2019, and the Docklands, with a new primary school starting in 2021.
-These wins were achieved by our Lower House Members for Prahran and Melbourne who raised the issue in parliament, supported the community, joined community events and got media attention for the issue.
+We have successfully campaigned with the community for new schools to be established in Prahran and the Docklands by our Lower House Members for Prahran and Melbourne.